 Videos and text by TIM FAULKNER/ecoRI News staff

 WARWICK R.I. — The need for the proposed Burrillville power plant — a key issue in deciding the fate of the fossil-fuel project — was thrown into question Oct.
-31 by the Energy Facilities Siting Board (EFSB).
+31 by the Energy Facility Siting Board (EFSB).

 EFSB members Janet Coit and Meredith Brady — chairwoman Margaret Curran excused herself at the midpoint of the recent proceedings — ruled that developments in September and earlier have nullified a key advisory opinion that the board relies on for its decision.

 The advisory opinion from the Public Utilities Commission, submitted Sept.
 12, 2016, argued that the power plant was “cost justified” and necessary to deliver power to the regional grid while saving ratepayers money.
 The report also concluded that renewable energy and energy efficiency wouldn’t be able to supplant the power from the nearly 1,000-megawatt Clear River Energy Center and that the natural-gas/diesel facility is needed to meet “clean energy goals.”

 All of those assertions were thrown into doubt in September when ISO New England, the operator of the regional power grid, took away a power-purchase agreement from Invenergy Thermal Development LLC, the Chicago-based developer of the proposed Clear River Energy Center.